ghasshee/pen/README.md

 Owing to Matrix Analysis and Branching, code generation is very simple.
 We could make a virtual stack on memeory, and control from which we entered the branching points.
 If we entered the branching points by recording `A`, then we push `A` to the stack.
 So, if we come accross a checkpoints, we have to select the branch whose starting Action is `AcCheck A`.
-This is the semantics. of `AcRecord` and `AcCheck`, which determines function call statically.
+This is the semantics of `AcRecord` and `AcCheck`, which determines function call statically.

 Under Construction.